nick-ng/poe-map-team/story-route/misc/curse-support-act-1.md

 - Take Mark's portal and kill The Dweller of the deep.
 - Open a portal and return to town.
 - Take David's portal, get the trial, take portal to town.
+- In Town
 - Yeena quest reward: get Added Lightning Damage
 - Sell all your blue items unidentified.
 - Check Yeena for 3 link wands
-- Buy Lesser Multiple Projectiles for 1 Orb of Transmutation
-- Buy Nick Smoke Mine (if he trades you an Orb of Transmutation)
 - Tarkleigh quest reward: get Flame Dash
 - Check Tarkleigh for 3 link gloves, helmet and boots
+- Yeena shop: Clarity, Smoke Mine for you, Smoke Mine for Nick (if he trades you an Orb of Transmutation)
-  - BBG: Freezing Pulse + Lesser Multiple Projectiles + Added Lightning
-  - BG: Frost Bomb + Onslaught Support
+  - BBG: Freezing Pulse + Added Lightning + Onslaught Support
-  - BB: Flame Dash + Arcane Surge
+  - BB: Orb of Storms + Arcane Surge
+  - B: Flame Dash
+  - B: Frost Bomb
+  - G: Smoke Mine
+  - B: Clarity
+    - If you don't have room for Frost Bomb, you can just stop using it.
 - Sell all remaining Orb of Transmutations and Orb or Transmutation shards
 - Buy as many Portal Scrolls as possible.
 Split some stacks for runners
 - Use the waypoint to travel to a new Prisoner's Gate to farm (between Ships Graveyard and Prisoner's Gate waypoint)
 - Warp to Nick, kill Merveil, go to Southern Forest, take waypoint back to Lioneye's Watch (Act 1), take Mark's portal for Fairgraves.
+- Take portal back to town
-- Talk to Bestel for skill book
+- Bestel quest: skill book
+- Yeena quest reward: Lightning Trap
+- Yeena shop: Multiple Trap Support
+  - BBG: Lightning Trap + Multiple Trap Support + Added Lightning Damage
+  - BG: Orb of Storms + Onslaught
+  - B: Flame Dash
+  - G: Smoke Mine
+  - B: Clarity